 It’s a new year, there’s snow on the ground, and it’s time to start thinking about our 2020 summer internship.
-We typically start to promote the internship and recruit college students in January for a July start.
 Below is a recent reflection from 2019 Residential Intern Gabby Gracia of UMass Amherst.
 Gabby is a junior majoring in Natural Resource Conservation with a concentration in Wildlife Ecology and Conservation.

 Working with Eagle Eye was a breath of literal fresh air that took me away from a very fast-paced and stressed-out life.
 Having a routine everyday was something that made me feel secure, and I loved working on Eagle Eye’s site.
 The tight-knit community gave me a sense of security that I could not find outside of the site.